AT&T Corporation: The AT&T headquarters buildings

 In October 2001, the Basking Ridge property was 140 acre with 2.6 million square feet and was placed for sale.
 Basking Ridge employee occupancy, prior to the sale were approximately 3,200 employees.
 In April 2002, Pharmacia Corporation purchased the complex for $210 million for their corporate headquarters from existing Peapack-Gladstone, New Jersey headquarters.
 A short time afterwards, in 2005, Verizon purchased the former complex, excluding the hotel/conference room building, from Pfizer for Verizon Wireless Headquarters and consolidation of employees from Manhattan as well as other nearby New Jersey building locations.
 In 2007, Pfizer placed the North Maple Inn for sale.
 At the time, it was a four-diamond, certified hotel and conference center under IACC ("International Association of Conference Centers") designation.
 In 2015, Verizon performed a sale-leaseback agreement valued at $650.3 million on the complex with the address previously known as One Verizon Way.
 In 2017, the 35 acre hotel/conference center was known as the Dolce Basking Ridge Hotel and sold for $30 million.

-After the Basking Ridge Corporate Headquarters ended in 2002, AT&T moved to Bedminster, New Jersey, a 1.1 million square foot facility on 194 acres, that was occupied by AT&T since 1977 as a Network Operations Center for Long Distance phone service.
-In 2005, Dallas, Texas was the new headquarters for AT&T Inc. when SBC Communications, a "Baby Bell" (SouthWestern Bell) acquired AT&T, Corp. in 2005.
-In 2009 and 2010, the iconic, "Golden Boy" of AT&T moved to the new AT&T Inc. headquarters in Texas.
-In 2023, AT&T ended the lease agreements on the former corporate headquarters property at 1 AT&T Way for re-location within the Bedminster township at 1405-1425 Route 206.